lingyzhu0101/lingyzhu0101/README.md

 ## <div align="center"> Recent News</div>
+- [Feel free to contact me via WeChat (in my resume) or email to chat about anything—research, life, happiness, and more!]
 - [January 09, 2025] Postdoctoral Fellow at City University of Hong Kong!
 - [December 06, 2024]  Passed my thesis defense!
 Big thanks to all!
 - [October 01, 2024] Short-term visit to NTU！